-The global coffee trade recognises two main markets for coffee beans: the commodity market and the specialty market.
+The global coffee trade recognises two main markets for coffee beans: the commodity market and the speciality market.

 The commodity market mainly offers bulk coffee produced in high volumes and of standard quality.
 The commodity market is highly price-oriented, following the international C-market price.
-Certification is increasingly used in this market as an entry requirement, due to stricter sustainability protocols of European roasters and retailers.
-The leading certification schemes in the mainstream market are 4C, Rainforest Alliance-UTZ, Starbucks’ C.A.F.E.
-Practices and Nestlé’s AAA.
+Certification is increasingly being used in this market as an entry requirement, due to stricter sustainability protocols of European roasters and retailers.
+The leading certification schemes in the mainstream market are 4C, Rainforest Alliance/UTZ, Starbucks’ C.A.F.E.
+Practices and Nestlé’s AAA Sustainable Quality Program.

-The specialty market is still a niche market.
+The speciality market is still a niche market.
 In comparison with the commodity market, it offers higher prices for coffee exporters handling lower volumes of higher-quality coffee beans.
-Specialty coffee most often refers to Arabica, which has a smoother, more aromatic and more flavourful taste than Robusta.
-Most specialty coffees are Arabica cultivars, of which Typica and Bourbon are the most widely known.
-Although recent industry efforts aim to improve the quality of Robusta, in part to reach specialty Robusta quality, high-quality Robusta is not yet widely available.
+Speciality coffee most often refers to Arabica, which has a smoother, more aromatic and more flavourful taste than Robusta.
+Most speciality coffees are Arabica cultivars, of which Typica and Bourbon are the most widely known.
+Although recent industry efforts aim to create a common language of quality for Robusta, in part to deliver speciality Robusta quality, high-quality Robusta is not yet widely available.

-To this day, there is not an exact and agreed definition of specialty coffee.
-According to the Specialty Coffee Association (SCA), coffees cupping 80 and above are considered specialty coffee.
-Associations in a few countries, such as the Asociación Cafés Finos Costa Rica, also have their own definition of specialty coffee, which usually also refers to the physical quality of the coffee bean, where cupping scores are used as a parameter for specialty coffees.
+To this day, there is not an exact and agreed definition of speciality coffee.
+According to the Specialty Coffee Association (SCA), coffees with cupping scores of 80 and above are considered speciality coffee.
+Associations in a few countries, such as the Asociación Cafés Finos Costa Rica, also have their own definition of speciality coffee, which usually also refers to the physical quality of the coffee bean, while cupping scores are used as a parameter for speciality coffees.

 In general, several aspects stand out:

-- High quality: Some consider specialty coffees those with a cupping score of 80 and above, but for others a specialty coffee means a cupping score of 85 or higher.
+- High quality: Some consider speciality coffees to be those with a cupping score of 80 and above, but for others a speciality coffee means a cupping score of 85 or higher.
 How high the bar is set really depends on the buyer.
-There are different protocols you can use to grade a coffee, such as the one developed by the Specialty Coffee Association.
+There are different protocols you can use to grade coffee, such as the one developed by the Specialty Coffee Association.

-- Sustainable coffee value chain: Direct trade, close contact between farmers and buyers, traceability systems and the payment of price premiums based on the quality of coffee beans are elements directly connected to specialty coffee.
-Notably specialty coffees from micro and nano lots allow for more direct trade between producers and small buyers, such as specialised traders and small-scale roasters.
-Some industry players advocate that specialty coffee has also to be differentiated with at least some certification, although others find that counterproductive due to the extra costs to farmers.
-The main exception to this is organic certification, for which there is a niche and growing market within the specialty segment.
+- Sustainable coffee value chain: Direct trade, close contact between farmers and buyers, traceability systems and the payment of price premiums based on the quality of coffee beans are elements directly connected to speciality coffee.
+Notably speciality coffees from micro and nano lots allow for more direct trade between producers and small buyers, such as specialised traders and small-scale roasters.
+Some industry players advocate that speciality coffee also has to be differentiated with at least some certification, although others find that counterproductive due to the extra costs for farmers.
+The main exception to this is organic certification, for which there is a growing niche market within the speciality segment.

-Unique origins or terroirs are very important in the specialty segment, creating different product types, including:
+Unique origins or terroirs are very important in the speciality segment, creating different product types, including:

 - Single farm or estate: Coffee sourced from a particular farm is called single farm or single estate.
 These coffees tend to have detailed information on how and by whom the coffee was harvested and processed and the history of the farm.
-Examples include Tanzanian Kifaru Coffee and El Salvadorian Finca el Cerro.
+Examples include Tanzanian Kifaru Coffee and Panamanian Hacienda La Esmeralda.

-- Micro lots and nano lots: The specialty coffee market has led to an increase in micro and nano lots.
+- Micro lots and nano lots: The speciality coffee market has led to an increase in micro and nano lots.
 These lots consist of extremely high-quality coffee beans, which are sold for a much higher price than other coffees.
 Micro lots usually consist of around 10–75 bags.
 Nano lots are even smaller, consisting of fewer than five bags of coffee, representing an even more exclusive quality.
-As volumes are low and the costs for preparing these lots and their associated logistics are high, micro and nano lots do not usually represent the core business of a coffee producer, but may primarily boost the producer’s renown for having the skills to produce interesting varieties and processing coffee.
+As volumes are low and the costs for preparing these lots and their associated logistics are high, micro and nano lots do not usually represent the core business of a coffee producer, but may primarily boost the producer’s reputation for having the skills to produce interesting varieties of processed coffee.

-2. What makes Europe an interesting market for specialty coffee?
+2. What makes Europe an interesting market for speciality coffee?

-The increasing interest in high-quality coffees in combination with a growing demand for ethical and sustainably produced coffee, make specialty coffee the fastest growing segment in the European coffee market.
-The continent is home to an ever-growing number of coffee focused outlets and micro roasteries.
-An increasing number of consumers appreciate and prefer the fine organoleptic qualities of mild roasted coffee, while getting to know the story behind it, and are willing to pay more for it.
+The increasing interest in high-quality coffee, in combination with a growing demand for ethical and sustainably produced coffee, has made speciality coffee the fastest growing segment in the European coffee market.
+The continent is home to an ever-growing number of coffee-focused outlets and micro roasteries.
+An increasing number of consumers appreciate and prefer the fine organoleptic qualities of mild roasted coffee, while getting to know the story behind it, and are willing to pay more for that.

-European consumers interest in specialty coffee is growing
+European consumers interest in speciality coffee is growing

-Consumption of specialty coffees is growing at a fast pace in Europe.
-The European market for specialty coffee offers opportunities for suppliers offering high-quality coffees.
-This specialty segment is a small niche, which commands high quality and high value.
+Consumption of speciality coffees is growing at a fast pace in Europe.
+The European market for speciality coffee offers opportunities for suppliers offering high-quality coffees.
+This speciality segment is a small niche, which commands high quality and high value.
 Some coffee shops, after becoming large enough, start to source their green beans directly from origin, sometimes still leaning on their former supplier, usually an importer, for financial support, quality control and logistics.

-The increasing interest in specialty coffee is reflected in the growing number of coffee bars and chains, small roasters, small local brands and baristas.
+The increasing interest in speciality coffee is reflected in the growing number of coffee bars and chains, small roasters, small local brands and baristas.
 The European branded coffee shop market grew by 3.4% in 2019, reaching a total of nearly 38 thousand outlets.
-In 2019, the leading branded coffee shops in Europe are Costa Coffee, Starbucks and McCafé, with market shares of 8.4%, 7.4% and 6.8% respectively.
+In 2019, the leading branded coffee shops in Europe were Costa Coffee, Starbucks and McCafé, with market shares of 8.4%, 7.4% and 6.8% respectively.
 While these large-scale companies do not always offer speciality coffee products, they set a consumer trend towards coffee shop and other out-of-home purchases.
 This consumer trend spills over to smaller and more specialised coffee shops offering high-quality/speciality coffees.

-The growing number of specialty coffee outlets shows that a growing number of European consumers are prepared to pay more for high-quality coffees.
-Specific Europe-wide data on specialty coffee consumption is not available, partly because there is no industry consensus on a clear-cut definition of specialty coffee.
-Consequently, there is also no specific European import data nor out-of-home specialty coffee consumption available.
+The growing number of speciality coffee outlets shows that a growing number of European consumers are prepared to pay more for high-quality coffees.
+Specific Europe-wide data on speciality coffee consumption are not available, partly because there is no industry consensus on a clear-cut definition of speciality coffee.
+Consequently, there is also no specific European import data for out-of-home speciality coffee consumption available.

 Sustainable and ethical trade gain ground in the European market

 Sustainability is increasingly important in the European coffee market, both for consumers and industry players.
-This creates interesting opportunities for specialty coffee, as this niche market has many characteristics of sustainable coffee value chains.
-Direct trade, close contact between farmers and buyers, traceability systems and price premiums based on coffee bean quality are all elements directly connected to specialty coffee.
+This creates interesting opportunities for speciality coffee, as this niche market has many characteristics of sustainable coffee value chains.
+Direct trade, close contact between farmers and buyers, traceability systems and price premiums based on coffee bean quality are all elements directly connected to speciality coffee.

 - If you use Chrome as a web browser, read here how you can translate this study into another language.

-- Read this blog by the Specialty Coffee Association to learn more about the specialty coffee market in Europe.
+- Read this blog by the Specialty Coffee Association to learn more about the speciality coffee market in Europe.

-- See the website of the Specialty Coffee Association to find news, events and resources related to specialty coffee in Europe and North America.
+- See the website of the Specialty Coffee Association to find news, events and resources related to speciality coffee in Europe and North America.